rolinh/pydeo/README.md

 watch your movies or series episodes in streaming through an HTML5 video player (with a flash player fallback if HTML5 video is not possible) or directly on the computer on which **pydeo** is installed.
-Other features will include playing music or watch complete movie description with trailers and so on.
+Other features will include playing music or access complete movie description with trailer, list of actores and so on.

 It is written in `python` using the `bottle` framework.
 Its main goals are to be simple, lightweight and easy to the eyes.
 Therefore, it should run on very low